 The purpose of the Remuneration Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Executive Chairman and the other Executive Director.

 Some of the Remuneration Committee’s duties include:

 The Remuneration Committee has two members, each of whom is an independent Non-Executive Director.
-The current members of the committee are Adrian Chamberlain (Chairman) and Dean Moore.
+The current members of the committee are Amelia Murillo (Chair), Dean Moore and Jeffrey Jackson.

 The purpose of the Nominations Committee is to review the size and composition of the Board, including:

-The Nominations Committee has three members: Nathaniel Rothschild (Chairman), Dean Moore and Adrian Chamberlain.
+The Nominations Committee has three members: Peter Westmacott (Chair), Dean Moore, and Nathaniel Rothschild.

 Evaluating Board Performance